Beam-Connectivity/autocheri/index.md

 1. Assess go-to-market routes for CHERI based products in automotive
 1. Explore how this ties in with the emerging, global vehicle cyber security regulations

-The performance-vs-security trade-off manifests different depending on the workload being processed by the system.
+The performance-vs-security trade-off manifests differently depending on the workload being processed by the system.
 A large part of the project is focussed on analysing, threat modelling and implementing four specific use cases.

 1. **Vehicle diagnostics data** - Processing data from CAN, through the TCU and up to the cloud.
 1. **OTA software update** - Pulling software packages from the cloud, cryptographically verifying them, and passing on other vehicle ECUs.